 When March rolls around it is fun to come up with rainbow crafts for the holiday!
 Well, rainbows are just fun any time of year, but pair them with a cute little leprechaun and now that is fun!!
 All ages can enjoy this tasty Jello treat but we’re focusing on St. Patrick’s Day activities for Kindergarten students in the particular post.
 I will share how you can make these cute rainbow pots of gold and give you other ideas below. (affiliate links present, originally published 2/18)

 - Green jello cups – find them by the pudding (fridge section) at the grocery store, or make green cupcakes and use these gold cupcake liners and attach to sides

 - Markers or colored pencils or crayons – use what you have on hand really

 - Heavy packing tape

-I was a Kindergarten teacher for several years myself and I loved making crafts during the holidays for my students.
+When I was a teacher I taught Kindergarten for several years myself and I loved making crafts during the holidays for my students.
 St. Patrick’s Day was fun.
-Every year I would get a tiny pair of shoes (used outgrown ones when my girls were little), spray painted them bright green, sprinkled them with glitter and let them dry.
+Every year I would get a tiny pair of shoes.
+I’d spray painted them bright green, sprinkled them with glitter and let them dry.

 If you’re not a teacher but a parent throwing a rainbow party or otherwise this is just fun to make with your kids at home.
-It doesn’t cost a lot and since there is no hot glue gun or anything required it is perfect for Preschool children or even toddlers as well….and of course a perfect St. Patrick’s Day activities for Kindergarten too.
+It doesn’t cost a lot and since there is no hot glue gun or anything required it is perfect for Preschool children or even toddlers as well.
+Of course a perfect St. Patrick’s Day activities for Kindergarten too.